tyson-nw/Neosys/database/sources/SRD/Archetypes/God-Touched.md

 God Touched also have abilities granted to them by their divinity.
 Depending on the Domain they always have certain spells prepared that don't count against their prepared spells.

 ### Arcana
+**Spell Mastery** Choose one 1st level spell, you can cast it as a Cantrip at its lowest level.

 ### Life
 **Master of Life** When you cast a spell that heals or grants temporary hit points you grant the maximum that the die would allow.